ChevyRay/chevyray.dev/content/blog/2024-08-09-shipping-175-pixel-fonts/index.md

 pifo --all --output "Faraway" --input "Faraway*"
 ```

-It then will chop the tilesheeet into individual glyphs, process and contour them in parallel, gather
-them into a TTF file and export it (along with several other engine-ready formats).

-In this section I will go over each of these steps.

 It then takes the image, chops it up into individual glyph tiles, generates contours for
 them, automatically calculates kerning pairs between them, and then gathers them all
 into a font and exports as a TTF file.
 It also exports the font in several other